What are “Testing Accommodations”?

 Some students require testing accommodations.
 There are many reasons for this – some of the accommodations include, extra time on exams, a limited distraction environment, or using assistive technology such as a screen reader like Natural Reader or JAWS during your exam.

-Once you have received your Accommodation Letter, which states that you have been approved for testing accommodations, you will need to submit the Testing Center: Testing Accommodation Form to the Testing Center at least 3 business days prior to taking your exam.
+Step 2: Once you have received your Accommodation Letter, which states that you have been approved for testing accommodations, you will need to submit the Testing Center: Testing Accommodation Form to the Testing Center at least 3 business days before taking your exam.
 This form only needs to be filled out once a semester.

-Advanced notice of at least 3 days is required, if you do not provide advanced notice then the testing accommodations may not be provided.
+Advance notice of at least 3 days is required.
+If you do not provide advanced notice then the testing accommodations may not be provided.

 What if I am NOT approved for testing accommodations from the EAC?

 Then you will not receive testing accommodations.
 However, please let the Testing Center proctors know if you have special requests like sitting in the back row or back testing room…. if possible, the proctors will always try to help.